-New features in Windows Vista/7/8/10
+New features in Windows 7/8/10

-Improved File Renaming
+- Improved File Renaming

 In Windows, now, it’s even easier to rename multiple files or folders.
 If you want to rename multiple files, after renaming the first file, just tap the TAB button, and you’ll be moved on to the next in line file or folder.
-You can thus immediately rename the next file.
+You can thus immediately rename the following file.

 Moreover, Windows also has one more nice feature.
 Even if you have the ‘show file extension’ feature enabled, it does not highlight the file type extension while renaming.
-So you are safer, as while re-naming, you will not change or delete the extension by mistake.
+So you are safer, as while renaming, you will not change or delete the extension by mistake.

 Consider it an Easter Egg, if you wish!
 Vista introduced an inbuilt 3D Benchmark, in the Windows System Assessment Tool.
 This tool benchmarks your Computer during installation.
-But if you wish to run this benchmark, anytime, you can do so from the command line by using winsat along with command line parameters.
+But if you want to run this benchmark, anytime, you can do so from the command line by using winsat along with command line parameters.

 winsat aurora winsat d3d -textshader -totalobj 15 winsat d3d -objs C(20) -texshader -totalobj 50 winsat d3d -totalobj 20 -objs C(20) -totaltex 10 -texpobj C(10) -alushader -v -time 10 winsat d3d -totalobj 20 -objs C(20) -totaltex 10 -texpobj C(1) -alushader -noalpha -v -time 10